From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Introduction

-In this work, we will focus on the germanium substituted system, \EPSG, bringing two new approaches to what is known about the system so far.
-First, we will shift attention towards the silicon rich, valence fluctuating regime of the system, while previous works focused on its germanium rich, long range antiferromagnetically ordered regime \cite{Cho02}.
-Cho \textit{et al.} \cite{Cho02} were able to give an estimation of a substitution level $x_M\approx 0.15$ for polycrystalline samples, at which long range magnetic order breaks down and is replaced by valence fluctuating behavior, but no systematic characterization of this crossover region has been done.
+In this work, we will focus on the germanium-substituted system, \EPSG, bringing two new approaches to what is known about the system so far: First, we will shift attention towards the silicon rich, valence-fluctuating regime of the system, while previous works focused on its germanium rich, long-range antiferromagnetically-ordered regime \cite{Cho02}.
+Cho \textit{et al.} \cite{Cho02} were able to give an estimation of a substitution level $x_M\approx 0.15$ for polycrystalline samples, at which long-range magnetic order breaks down and is replaced by valence-fluctuating behavior, but no systematic characterization of this crossover region has been done.
 A more detailed investigation of electronic and lattice behavior is due in order to map the suppression of valence fluctuations and the occurrence of antiferromagnetism in the system.
-Second, we apply the Czochralski method to grow single crystalline samples of germanium substituted \EPS.
-These large crystals will allow for a proper characterization of magnetic anisotropies and elastic responses in the crystal lattice in proximity to the critical endpoint of the proposed first order valence transition.
+Second, we apply the Czochralski method to grow single-crystalline samples of germanium-substituted \EPS.
+These large crystals will allow for a proper characterization of magnetic anisotropies and elastic responses in the crystal lattice in proximity to the critical endpoint of the proposed first-order valence transition.
 The present study is complemented by detailed investigations of the effect of hydrostatic (He-gas) pressure on selected crystals \cite{Wolf23}.